mattjwaller/river-backend/README.md

 The project uses:
 - Express.js for the web server
-- SQLite for data storage
+- PostgreSQL for data storage
 - CORS enabled for cross-origin requests

 ## Database Schema